gowtham7003/Symphony-Cube/README.md

 >Authors and Contributors:
 Developed by Team OverClocked Engineers for Smart India Hackathon 2025.
 Special thanks to mentors, peers, and open-source contributors who supported this project.

-Developed by Team [Your Team Name] for Smart India Hackathon 2025.
-Special thanks to mentors, peers, and open-source contributors who supported this project.